Herodian dynasty: Origin

-Rise to power
+Rise to power and reign

+Herodian Kingdom

-In 40 BCE, the Parthians invaded the eastern Roman provinces and managed to drive the Romans out of many areas.
-In|Judea, the Hasmonean dynasty was restored under king Antigonus II Mattathias as a pro-Parthian monarch.
-Herod the Great, the son of Antipater the Idumaean and Cypros (possibly of Nabataean descent), managed to escape to Rome.
+In 40 BC, the Parthians invaded the eastern Roman provinces and managed to drive the Romans out of many areas.
+In Judea, the Hasmonean dynasty was restored under King Antigonus II Mattathias as a pro-Parthian monarch.
+Herod the Great, the son of Antipater and Cypros (possibly of Nabataean descent), managed to escape to Rome.
 After convincing the Roman Senate of his sincere intentions in favor of Romans he eventually was announced as king of the Jews by the Roman Senate.

-Despite his announcement as king of the whole of Judea, Herod did not fully conquer it until 37 BCE.
+Despite his announcement as king of the whole of Judea, Herod did not fully conquer it until 37 BC.
 He subsequently ruled the Herodian kingdom as a vassal king for 34 years, crushing the opposition while also initiating huge building projects, including the harbor at Caesarea Maritima, the plaza surrounded by retaining walls at the Temple Mount, the Masada and the Herodium, among other fortresses and public works.
-Herod ruled Judea until 4 BCE; at his death, his kingdom was divided among his three sons as a tetrarchy.
+Herod ruled Judea until 4 BC; at his death, his kingdom was divided among his three sons and his sister as a tetrarchy.

-Tetrarchies
+Herodian Tetrarchy

 Herod Archelaus, son of Herod and Malthace the Samaritan, was given the title of ethnarch and ruled over the main part of the kingdom: Judea proper, Idumea, and Samaria.
-He ruled for ten years until 6 CE, when he was "banished to Vienna in Gaul, where according to Cassius Dio, "Hist.
+He ruled for ten years until 6 AD, when he was "banished to Vienna in Gaul, where according to Cassius Dio, "Hist.
 Roma," lv.
 27—he lived for the remainder of his days."
 See also Census of Quirinius.